A water meter measures the exact amount of water that's supplied to a property.

 Every complete rotation of the sweep hand represents 0.001 cubic metre or 1 L of water supplied.
 When the sweep hand moves from 1 to 2 it equals one tenth of a litre.

 The ongoing maintenance of the Region’s water meter system includes replacing meters that are 20 years or older.
-Starting January 20, 2020, homeowners in the City of Mississauga, with an old water meter may be contacted with a letter to set up a mandatory replacement appointment.
+This program ensures the Region’s meters are working properly and we provide timely and accurate bills.
+As well, annual replacements allow the Region to modernize meters with the latest technology.